aackerman/aaronackerman.com/_drafts/understanding-nan.md

 System.out.println(x == x); // false
 {% endhighlight %}

 The behavior across Ruby, Java, and JavaScript is essentially the same.
-All three of these languages use [IEEE 754 Floating-Point](http://en.wikipedia.org/wiki/IEEE_floating_point) number values.
 Every single consumer of these languages must eventually learn the rules of `NaN` values.
-I hope consumers of these languages are able to understand the issues at hand and deal with them thoughtfully instead of being perplexed by cognitive dissonance.
+I hope consumers of these languages are able to understand the issues at hand and deal with them thoughtfully.